Find out if you can register to use simplified transitional procedures for goods you’re bringing into the UK from the EU.

 - your company or partnership has a registered office in the UK

 - your company or partnership has a permanent place of business in the UK where they carry out their business activities

-- be importing goods from the EU into the UK (including goods travelling through the EU from the rest of the world providing they’ve cleared EU customs formalities)
+- are importing goods from the EU into the UK (including goods travelling through the EU from the rest of the world as long as they’ve cleared EU customs formalities)